gocd/docs.go.cd/configuration/dev_authentication.md

 By default, GoCD does not require users to authenticate.
 However, users can be forced to authenticate by installing and configuring any of the [Authorization plugins](https://plugin-api.gocd.org/current/authorization/).
 GoCD comes bundled with a [Password File based](https://github.com/gocd/filebased-authentication-plugin) and [LDAP/AD](https://github.com/gocd/gocd-ldap-authentication-plugin) authentication plugins.

-You should be able to configure any number of Authorization plugins, GoCD would attempt authenticating the user with each plugin (in no specific order) until a successful authentication.
+You should be able to configure any number of Authorization plugins, GoCD would attempt authenticating the user with each plugin until a successful authentication.

+**Note:** GoCD will try to authenticate the user based on the plugin order (top to bottom fashion) configured.
+For example, if the authentication plugins are ordered `passwordfile` before `ldap` authentication, the user request will be sent to password file first and then it attempts to authenticate from the next LDAP authentication plugin.

 GoCD forces a perodic re-authentication of users, this is to ensure any changes like removing of users or roles in the external authorization server are reflected in GoCD.
 The re-authentication interval is controlled by the system property `go.security.reauthentication.interval` which is defaulted to 30 minutes.
 The plugins could potentially be written in a way to detect such changes in the external system, and [notify](https://plugin-api.gocd.org/current/authorization/#invalidate-users-cache) GoCD server to force a reauthentication of users.